charlesfrye/cuda-substrings/README.md

 The initial CuPy implemementation was faster than the base implementation by a factor of ~1.5, or ~80 OPS.
-Profiling showed that the CuPy implementation's runtime was dominated by overhead from the conversion of Python strings into ints for the FFT.
+Profiling with `py-spy` showed that the CuPy implementation's runtime was dominated by overhead from the conversion of Python strings into ints for the FFT.
-Reading the string into CuPy from a `utf32-le` buffer relieved this bottleneck and boosed the OPS to >500, or >10x the speed of the base implementation.
+Reading the string into CuPy as a `utf32-le` encoded buffer relieved this bottleneck and boosed the OPS to >500, or >10x the speed of the base implementation.

 For larger strings, the superior asymptotics of the FFT-based approach